 There’s quite a bit of animosity directed toward “big tech”.
 As I write this post, there’s a viral move of people setting up new social media accounts on Parler.

 What I would like to do is talk about why this is happening.
 Why I think it is a very good thing.
-It goes way beyond a partisan fit of anger.
-Further, I want to talk about how all of us can lessen the grip that big tech has on our lives and our online businesses.
+And how I think you can lessen your dependence on “big tech”.

-NOTE: I know full well that, for many, one's opinion on this might come along U.S. political leanings.
+NOTE: I know full well that, for many, one’s opinion on this might come along U.S. political leanings.
 However, I want to expressly put all that aside.
-The nature of the issue with big tech is bigger than that.
+The nature of the issue with big tech is bipartisan.
 Big tech plays a fundamental role in everything we do as bloggers.
-We cannot have tunnel vision about the situation.
+We cannot have tunnel vision about it.

 This is, of course, my opinion.
 You can consider this an editorial.
 But, it’s my site.
 So I can write whatever I want. 😉